 It’s very important to remember the Moose are wild animals and tend to be even more dangerous than bears.
 Moose will most likely charge if felt threatened particularly if protecting a calf.
 See the tips for Safety Around Moose on the Alaska Fish and Game Wildlife Conservation web page for wildlife viewing.

-- Haines borders 20 million acres of protected areas of wilderness, the world’s largest.
+- Haines borders 20 million acres of federal protected wilderness, the world’s largest protected land mass around two national forests (Tongass and Chugach)

-- Haines and Skagway are 14 miles apart by water; 350 miles by road which is the Golden Circle Route.
+- Haines and Skagway are 14 miles apart by water, or 350 miles by road (also known as the Golden Circle Route)